 Peer Review Policy

 - All manuscripts submitted to the journal are subject to strict, internal editorial review and external double-blind peer review.
-All manuscripts are sent to the subject expert peer reviewers for their objective opinion on the quality of content, literature review, research methodology, discussion, arguments, and conclusion.
+All manuscripts are sent to the subject expert peer reviewers for their objective opinion on eleven guidelines given below including the quality of content, literature review, research methodology, discussion, arguments, and conclusion.

 - All manuscripts are reviewed in fairness based on the intellectual content of the manuscript regardless of gender, race, ethnicity, religion, citizenry nor political values of the author(s).